KernelSmoothing

 bandwidthPoint

-Bandwidth which components are evaluated according to the Silverman rule assuming a normal distribution.
+Each component of the bandwidth which components is evaluated according to the Silverman rule assuming a normal distribution.
 The bandwidth uses a robust estimate of the sample standard deviation, based on the interquartile range introduced in Kernel smoothing (rather than the sample standard deviation).
 This method can manage a multivariate sample and produces a multivariate bandwidth.

 getBandwidth()